International School of Iceland

-The International School of Iceland (abbreviated ISI; official name in Icelandic: Alþjóðaskólinn á Íslandi) is a private, non-profit school in Garðabær, Iceland.
-It is an international school in the Reykjavík area of Iceland, first established in 1960 as the American Embassy School.
+The International School of Iceland (abbreviated ISI; official name in Icelandic: Alþjóðaskólinn á Íslandi) is a private, non-profit international school in Garðabær in the Reykjavík area of Iceland, first established in 1960 as the American Embassy School.
 ISI has received support in the form of grants, training and consultation from the Office of Overseas Schools in Washington, D.C. since the 1960s.